Dafiusbeats/solo/README.md

 - 🔗 Some systems and more features (mechanics, progression)
 ## 📅 day 1 maybe(13 april 2025)
 I've decided to start a daily diary about my game and its progress.
+I've done some useless work so that day is awful
 ### ✅ Already done:
 - 📁 Basic structure of the Ren'Py project
 - 🖼️ Some visual assets and images collected for the project